ndronos/c-nomorph/C-Is-Punk-Rock.md

 but modern C code just doesn't look like much of the code in many of those textbooks.

+This book picks up where they left off, reconsidering the language and the ecosystem in which it lives.
+The storyline here is about using libraries that provide linked lists and XML parsers, not writing new ones from scratch.
+It is about writing code that is readable and has a friendly user interface.

 (Klemens, 2015) x Preface
 ```
 ... including